IndraNandagopal/big-data-ETL/README.md

 ## Level1 - Objective

 The purpose of this assignment was to use cloud ETL skills on big data from two of Amazon's available public datasets on product reviews.
-The goal is to perfrom the ETL process completely in the cloud and upload a DataFrame to an RDS instance.
+The goal is to perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.

 This project required the use of Amazon Web Service (AWS), Relational Database Service (RDS), PostgreSql, Google Colab, and PySpark.